leonid20000/Odin-Tabs/README.md

 ## Use Cases 📋🔍

 Odin Tabs can be useful in various scenarios and industries.
 Some common use cases include:
+- **Empowering Independence:** Odin Tabs promotes independence and autonomy for individuals with motor impairments.
+It eliminates barriers that might otherwise hinder their ability to access information, communicate, and engage with online content.

-- **Data Analysis and Research:** Professionals and researchers working with data analysis may have multiple tabs open for data sources, statistical tools, research papers, and visualization libraries.
+- **Data Analysis and Research:** Professionals and researchers may have multiple tabs open for data sources, statistical tools, research papers, and visualization libraries.

 - **Financial Trading and Market Analysis:** Traders and investors often have multiple tabs open for financial news, stock market charts, trading platforms, research reports, and economic data.